-If you were dining with me at a restaurant and asked me what I thought about my meal, my response might be like this:
+If you were dining with me at a restaurant for lunch and asked me what I thought about the salad I’d ordered, my response might be this:

-“Well the bulk of the salad which is grains and tomatoes is ice cold, which I don’t like, and the grilled chicken is overcooked and dry.
+“Well the bulk of the salad which is grains and tomatoes are ice cold, which I don’t like, and the chicken is overcooked and dry.
 The avocados are brown and I can’t even find the feta cheese.
 The balsamic vinaigrette is completely overpowering, and the salad should be served at room temperature.
 Oh, and the plate is ice cold.”

 (These words were actually spoken by me when my husband and I were having lunch out of town.)

 I am critical, because I think all restaurants should have consistent, quality standards.
 I wish I could always give high praise, honestly.
-I mean, who wants badly cooked food?
+I mean, who wants badly cooked food and terrible service?

 “Well they managed to overcook the steak.
-At best it’s medium, not medium-rare, and under seasoned.
+At best it’s well done and under seasoned.
 The vegetables aren’t roasted at all, they are just calling them roasted because they’re on a skewer, and they’re raw.
 And, the risotto is just a thick blob of tasteless rice.”

 But my pet peeve goes beyond criticizing my restaurant meals, if criticism is necessary.
 It’s about the MENUS at these restaurants.

 Menus serve a purpose.
 At least, they should.
-They should inform about the dish, whether an appetizer, entrée, or side dish.
-They should also be seasonally oriented.
-I don’t expect a restaurant to change menus daily, just make sure they’re seasonal.
-A strawberry salad on a menu when it’s January makes me nuts.
+They should inform about the dish, whether an appetizer, entrée, side, etc. They should also be seasonally oriented.
+I don’t expect a restaurant to change menus daily, but maybe with the 4 seasons?.
+A strawberry salad on a menu when it’s January makes me crazy.

 So as I mentioned, my husband and I were out of town and excited to have a few great meals.
 We typically make travel plans around restaurant reservations.